Make The Most Of Your Smaller Meta Ad Budget

 So, what IS an SLO?

-An SLO is a Self Liquidating Offer.
-Typically you’ll see them in your newsfeed with low-priced products and many people create these funnels with the wrong expectations or incomplete so I thought it important to share some facts today.
+A “SLO” or “Slow Funnel” as it’s sometimes called, is a Self Liquidating Offer.
+You’ll see an ad for them in your newsfeed promoting a low-priced product and many people create these funnels with the wrong expectations so I thought it important to share some facts today.

 If you have an SLO and you’re expecting Facebook to be your ATM while you hit the beach and let the money roll in you will be sorely disappointed.
-There are some unicorns out there that have made it happen but it’s taken a lot of tweaking, testing and money spent on ads to do so.
+Yes, there are some unicorns out there that have made it happen but it’s taken a lot of tweaking, testing and money spent on ads to do so.
+And it’s not as “passive” or as easy as you think it will be.
+You’ll always need to manage this funnel and test new creative as it fatigues, test different pricing as things slow down, etc. Nothing is as easy as the gurus make it out to be.

 So, first things first. - Keep your expectations in check.

 SLOs are Self-Liquidating Offers.
-If you are selling your product, offsetting your ad expense, and growing your list of buyers it’s doing.it’s.job.
+If you are selling the product, offsetting your ad expense, and growing your list of buyers it’s doing.it’s.job.

 It wasn’t created to be an ATM machine.